 Hi!
 My name is Dmytro and I’m … a copywriter.
 I know, it may sound like in a scene of anonymous alcoholics meeting in a B-rated movie, and partly you’re right.
 We’re all addicted here.
 Ad-addicted, I mean.
 But our drug or alcohol or whatever is a process of creation.
 When you make something from nothing and this something becomes really awesome SOMETHING, you feel something that no drugs effect in this world can compare to.
 True?

-Currently I’m based in Kyiv – the capital of Ukraine working for the local office of Havas (and sometimes – only, please, don’t tell my bosses – doing freelance work).
+Currently, I’m based in Kyiv – the capital of Ukraine working for the local office of Havas (and sometimes – only, please, don’t tell my bosses – doing freelance work).
 In my opinion, Kyiv is probably one of the most underestimated European cities and you should definitely visit it before it becomes too mainstream.
 But you’d better do it in spring, summer or early autumn.
 Late autumn and winter sometimes are too harsh and depressive here.

 That’s one of the reasons why a couple of years ago I decided to move south and spent almost a year working in sunny Dubai.
-These 2 cities are absolutely different at the first glance, but still they have something in common: the advertising business is quite young there comparing to the Western countries and creative industries are booming in both locations.
+These 2 cities are absolutely different at the first glance, but still, they have something in common: the advertising business is quite young there comparing to the Western countries and creative industries are booming in both locations.

-Dubai attracts visitors with warm climate, great beach life and tax-free business environment.
+Dubai attracts visitors with a warm climate, great beach life and tax-free business environment.
 While Kyiv could offer great local cuisine, cheap prices on everything including real estate, proximity to the main European business hubs and again – great creative potential!
-Only during the last year the world’s most iconic brands have chosen Kyiv locations for shooting their ads.
-Apple, Diesel, Lacoste and Lexus are just few in the list.
+Only during the last year, the world’s most iconic brands have chosen Kyiv locations for shooting their ads.
+Apple, Diesel, Lacoste and Lexus are just a few in the list.

 Kyiv is home to a lot of startups, film production studios and IT-companies that do outsource work for major brands in the US and Europe.
 Uber has chosen Kyiv as a headquarters for entire Central and Eastern Europe just recently, Ryanair launched several flights here and has plans for dozen more.
 I like this feeling of being in the heart of constant changes, I like to feel the pulse of new life, this booming fresh energy.
 You probably won’t feel it in stable societies like Western Europe countries or the U.S. And here I can say – we have a lot in common with the city.